 Can CBD make dogs hyper?

-Many Veterinarians have documented that CBD acts as a calming agent for high energy dogs.
+Many Veterinarians have documented that CBD acts as a calming agent for high-energy dogs.
 However, for dogs suffering from long-time chronic ailments, the relief from their pain and symptoms may allow them to feel more active or alert.
 One study showed that less than 5% of dog owners in the trial noticed an increase in hyperactivity.

 Can CBD make dogs aggressive?

-Actually, quite the opposite.
+Quite the opposite.
 Many cases of canine aggression are rooted in anxiety.
 Due to the natural anxiolytic properties of CBD, doses of CBD oil can help to lower a dog’s anxiety levels, therefore, reducing aggression.

 If your dog is aggressive because it’s experiencing pain, the pain-relieving properties of CBD may remove the trigger of the aggression.
-All dogs are different so there’s no absolute answer here, but pet-owners have reported positive results.
+All dogs are different so there’s no absolute answer here, but pet owners have reported positive results.

 Can CBD help dogs with allergies?

 Human studies have concluded that CBD can help relieve itchy and dry skin.
-In scientific terms, the activation of CB1 and CB2 receptors encourages the suppression of cellular proliferation (ex: cancer cell growth), the release of inflammatory mediators (molecules that are released by immune cells during times when harmful agents invade our body) as well as the induction of apoptosis (cell death by virus).
+In scientific terms, the activation of CB1 and CB2 receptors encourages the suppression of cellular proliferation (ex: cancer cell growth), the release of inflammatory mediators (molecules that are released by immune cells during times when harmful agents invade our body) as well as the induction of apoptosis (cell death by a virus).

 Overall, it has been seen to promote the growth of healthy skin – even gaining the confidence of researchers as a potential beneficial skin cream ingredient.
 Because CBD is tolerated by the body better than typical anti-itch products, it appears to be a better supplement to the treatment of chronic skin issues than other methods.